parolkar/awesome-ai-driven-product-engineering/ESSAY/implementing-human-ai-collaboration-using-finite-state-machines.md

 By combining FOSMs with modern AI capabilities, organizations can transcend the object-manipulation paradigm, creating business software that truly advances human work rather than merely digitizing it.
 This symbiosis offers a revolutionary framework for building adaptive, compliant systems where humans and AI collaborate seamlessly within clear, verifiable boundaries.

-## Introduction – "Work" as Software
+## Introduction – "Work" & Computers
 The role of computers has fundamentally been to support human activities and eventually blend so seamlessly into our processes that we redefine what constitutes "work" itself.
 In the Industrial age, paper forms became computer applications, eliminating physical document libraries and creating desk jobs connected via computer networks.
 Fast-forward to today, and "email" has itself become synonymous with "work."
 This transformation is not simply technological but represents a profound redefinition of human labor in the information age.

 ## Section I – Business Software in Objects, Functions & Process Workflows